TheRobBrennan/microsoft-parter-network/modules/Secure your Azure SQL Database/README.md

 # Exercise - Set up sandbox environment

+Here you'll set up the resources you'll need for use throughout this module.
+Let's envision a basic architecture consisting of a server hosting an application that your customers use, which connects to a database for the storage of its data.
+The application runs on a virtual machine, and the database has been recently migrated from a SQL Server database running on a VM to a database on the Azure SQL Database service.
+To show how you can secure your database, we're going to set up the following resources for use throughout this module:

+- A Linux VM named _appServer_.
+This server will act as the application server that users would be connecting to, and will need to connect to the database.
+We'll install `sqlcmd` on the VM to simulate an application running on _appServer_ making connections to the database.
+- An Azure SQL Database logical server.
+This logical server is needed to host one or more databases.
+- A database on our logical server called _marketplaceDb_.
+We'll create it using the _AdventureWorksLT_ demo database so we have some tables and data to work with.
+This will include some sensitive data, such as email addresses and phone numbers that we'll want to make sure are properly secured.

+Let's get things set up!

+## Create an Azure SQL Database

+## Create and configure a Linux virtual machine

 # Exercise - Restrict network access

 # Exercise - Control who can access your database